 This interleaving condition on the EMP is clearly not necessary for identifiability of an isolated loop, as follows from Proposition~\ref{sufloop}, but it has inspired the development of the main theorem of this paper, which provides necessary and sufficient conditions for identifiability.

-\begin{theorem} All transfer functions in an isolated loop are generically identifiable if and only if ${\cal B} \cup {\cal C} = {\cal W}$ and, in addition: (1) either ${\cal{B} \cap \cal{C} }\neq \emptyset$, or (2) there exist at least two measured nodes in the loop that are immediately followed by two excited nodes. \end{theorem} \ni {\bf Proof.} That each node must be excited or measured follows from Proposition~\ref{neccond1}.\\ \ni {\it Proof of sufficiency.}\\ If (1) holds, the loop is identifiable by Theorem V.2 of \cite{Bazanella2019}.
-Consider now that (2) holds.
+\begin{theorem} All transfer functions in an isolated loop are generically identifiable if and only if ${\cal B} \cup {\cal C} = {\cal W}$ and, in addition: (i) either ${\cal{B} \cap \cal{C} }\neq \emptyset$, or (ii) there exist at least two measured nodes in the loop, each of which is immediately followed by an excited node. \end{theorem} \ni {\bf Proof.} That each node must be excited or measured follows from Proposition~\ref{neccond1}.\\ \ni {\it Proof of sufficiency.}\\ If (i) holds, the loop is identifiable by Theorem V.2 of \cite{Bazanella2019}.
+Consider now that (ii) holds.
 Without loss of generality let nodes $k$ and $n$ be the two measured nodes that are followed immediately by nodes $k+1$ and $1$, which are excited.
 From these measurements and excitations we obtain: $T_{k 1}, T_{n 1}, T_{n, k+1}$, and $T_{k, k+1}$, and we can form the product:

 where the equalities follow from Lemma~\ref{relPTG}.
 Once $P$ is known, the transfer functions $G_{{ij}}$ can be calculated step by step from the available $T_{ij}$, remembering that each node in the loop is either measured or excited.